mikeroyal/Clojure-Guide/README.md

 [Onyx](https://github.com/onyx-platform/onyx) is a distributed, masterless, high performance, fault tolerant data processing system.

 [Lumo ](https://github.com/anmonteiro/lumo) is a standalone ClojureScript environment that runs on Node.js and the V8 JavaScript engine.
 It provides out-of-the-box access to the entire Node.js ecosystem, including a ClojureScript REPL.

-[Boot](https://github.com/boot-clj/boot) is a Clojure build framework and ad-hoc Clojure script evaluator.
-Boot provides a runtime environment that includes all of the tools needed to build Clojure projects from scripts written in Clojure.

 [Arcadia](https://github.com/arcadia-unity/Arcadia) is an integration of the Clojure Programming Language with the Unity 3D game engine.